How Restraint Kills

 Under Monell, we pursue municipal liability by proving a policy, custom, or failure to train that caused the death.

 Body camera footage and jail surveillance video are subject to retention policies that vary by department and facility.
-Contact us immediately to send preservation demands before critical evidence is lost.
+Early written preservation requests can help identify and protect the records that matter.

 If a family member died during police restraint, in jail, or during transport, contact us to evaluate the evidence and legal options.